-- raising awareness of the importance of underwater cultural heritage within the local government and general public via the Nautical Archeology Society (NAS) training courses.
+- raising awareness of the importance of underwater cultural heritage in Vietnam.

-This work has greatly expanded our understanding of Vietnam’s maritime heritage and as a result, the Vietnamese Government established a Maritime Archeology Department in 2013.
-This was a significant step taken by Vietnam in protecting underwater cultural heritage that is under constant threat of being looted.
-In recognition of this important work, in 2016 the Department was upgraded to the Center for Underwater Archaeology.
-This is fantastic news for the future of Vietnam’s maritime past.
+This work has greatly expanded Vietnam’s understanding of it’s maritime heritage and as a result, the Vietnamese Government established a Maritime Archeology Department in 2013.
+In recognition of its success, in 2016 the Department was upgraded to the Centre for Underwater Archaeology.
+This was fantastic news for the future of Vietnam’s maritime heritage and a significant step in stopping the looting and commercial exploitation of sites which has plagued Vietnam in the past.

-Our fieldwork consisted of a preliminary underwater survey at the Bai Ong shipwreck on Cu Lao Cham Island.
+The fieldwork component consisted of a underwater survey at the Bai Ong shipwreck on Cu Lao Cham Island.
 This is a 16th or 17th century vessel and was identified by the VMAP participants in 2014.
 At the site we also placed permanent survey markers, a tough task in hammering and gaining correct positioning whilst underwater.

-The next day was dedicated to the use of an ROV or Remote Operated Vehicle (Teledyne Seabotix vLBV300-5), nicknamed Rygh after our visitor, Charlotte Rygh, who is writing a children’s book on the sites in Vietnam and their relationship within the local community, maritime cultural heritage and oceanic sustainability.
+The next day was dedicated to the use of an ROV or Remote Operated Vehicle (Teledyne Seabotix vLBV300-5), nicknamed Rygh after our visitor, Charlotte Rygh, who is writing a children’s book on the sites in Vietnam and their relationship within the local community and oceanic sustainability.
 The results from archaeological fieldwork has the potential to create endless possibilities for information sharing, education and entertainment.

-Our days at field school were all work, work, work but our nights were spent exploring the local cuisine, with Dr Mark Staniforth leading the group to a new restaurant every night.
-We were also lucky enough to have our boat captain and deckhands take us to an authentic fish market restaurant for dinner.
-We got to sample fresh catches from that day, which were delicious.
-The highlight of the trip was the daily boat ride back to Hoi An; we were lucky enough to encounter fishing boats heading out for the night’s catch and an electrical storm that personally I will never forget!
+The highlight of the trip was the daily boat ride back to Hoi An; we were lucky enough to encounter fishing boats heading out for the night’s catch and an electrical storm that I will never forget!